The American Civil War: A tale of two Americas

 The Union also began a naval blockade of the South, which prevented supplies from reaching Confederate troops.

-On the 9th of April 1865, Ulysses Grant trapped the last Confederate army near the village of Appomattox Courthouse in Virginia.
-Facing certain defeat, Confederate General Robert E. Lee finally surrendered had begun.
+Only a few days later, on the 9th of April 1865, Ulysses Grant trapped the last Confederate army near the village of Appomattox Courthouse in Virginia.
+Facing certain defeat, Confederate General Robert E. Lee finally surrendered.

-This was the final battle of the war, which occurred almost four years to the day after the Civil War began.
+Almost four years to the day after the Civil War began, it was over.

-Unfortunately for Abraham Lincoln, he would only live a few days after the war ended.
+Unfortunately for Abraham Lincoln, he would only live a few days General Lee surrendered.

 On the 14th of April 14, 1865, which was Good Friday, the president attended a play at Ford’s Theatre in Washington.